Petitions for Exceptions to Academic Policies and Procedures

 - the reason University policy and/or procedure could not be followed (see Examples of Appropriate and Inappropriate Requests).

 If the student's justification is based on a significant, prolonged medical problem and the student received care at University Health Services (UHS), the student may request verification of his/her condition for a senate petition by contacting his/her UHS primary care clinician.
-The director of UHS reviews all requests and decides on the appropriate recommendation.
+The director of UHS (or designee) reviews all requests and decides on the appropriate recommendation.

 If the student is alleging that his/her extenuating circumstance is the result of one or more of the following problems: (a) unfair teaching practice; (b) misinformation from University personnel applying a University regulation, policy, or procedure; or (c) an administrative, advising, or clerical error then the student should provide documentation from the appropriate academic, administrative, or advising unit.